Coast

 Figure 1.
 Amager, Denmark 2025 (Photo: Steen Bisgaard).

-Geologically, the ‘coastal zone’ is a space shaped by the interplay of solid earth, oceanic water, and atmospheric forces, defined as stretching from the offshore point where wave energy begins to affect the seabed to the inland area where the sea no longer exerts morphological, material, or chemical influence (Binderup n.d.; Burcharth & Nielsen n.d.).
-More generally, it can be defined as a ‘planning-oriented characterisation’ of a 10–100 km wide zone, “delineated as the part of land affected by its proximity to the sea, and the part of the sea affected by its proximity to land” (DHI 2017, 9).
+As Carson notes, dynamics are central to the coast.
+The extent of the coast may be demarcated by these dynamics, understanding the ‘coastal zone’ as a physical space shaped by the interplay of solid earth, oceanic water, and atmospheric forces – stretching from the offshore point where wave energy begins to affect the seabed to the inland area where the sea no longer exerts morphological, material, or chemical influence (Binderup n.d.; Burcharth & Nielsen n.d.).
+For planning oriented purposes, it can be delineated as "the part of land affected by its proximity to the sea, and the part of the sea affected by its proximity to land” (DHI 2017, 9).

 Figure 2.
 Coastal management terms (based on CERC 1984; DHI 2017)